bxlab/cmdb-quantbio/assignments/lab/sequence-alignment/assignment/index.md

     - map-reads.sh -- Bash script to process six samples along with comment on visualization
     - A01_01-06.png -- Image of chrI:27,000-32,000 region

-1. Summarize sequence aligments using Python
+1. Summarize sequence alignments using Python

-    Create summarize-sam.py to count alignments to each chromosome
+    Create `summarize-sam.py` to count alignments to each chromosome

-    - Process a .sam file specified as the first argument line by line
+    - Process line by line a [.sam file](https://samtools.github.io/hts-specs/SAMv1.pdf) specified as the first command line argument
     - Skip header lines that begin with `@`
     - Use a dictionary and count how many alignments there are for each chromosome (and unmapped) as reported in the `RNAME` field
     - Print each dictionary key, value pair in the default order returned by .keys()